ldelaprade/JavaCodingStyle/SwitchCase.md

     break;
 }

-// Avoid this confusing style with useless braces.
+// Avoid this confusing style with useless block braces delimiters.
 // 'break' inside or outside braces would mean the same... case "JET_CMD_OMU_CONFIG":
 {